Interface Refactoring Catalog

 News (12/2022): The patterns featured in this catalog form the core of a new book in Vaughn Vernon’s Signature Series at Pearson, published in December 2022.
 Read more about this exciting news on the API design patterns website.

-The following UML class diagram gives an overview of the refactorings (links available on the Refactorings by Target page):
+The following UML class diagram shows which refactorings we have collected (links to them are available on the Refactorings by Target page):

 Figure 1: Refactorings by targeted API element; refactoring names in italics have been workshopped at EuroPLoP.